Peugeot 308 2025 review – finally a match for the Volkswagen Golf?

 The brakes have a similar problem, as the calibration of the regenerative and friction braking is very poor, with the initial tip-in point of the brake pedal never being where you left it.
 It makes the car jump on the brakes with too much vigour, or more worryingly, without enough bite every time you hit the pedal.
 Even with one consistent pedal application from high speeds, the braking force changes constantly, and sometimes requires you to chase the pedal as you’re coming to a complete stop.
 It’s not reassuring at low speeds, and feels quite problematic when driving faster.

-It’s also worth noting that while the base cars are impressively light, hybrids pack on an extra 300kg, making any semblance of agility disappear.
+While the base cars are impressively light, hybrids pack on an extra 300kg, making any semblance of agility disappear.
 When driving at speed, the chassis is merely fine.
 The steering is fast in ratio, but light in feel and can sometimes feel a little difficult to read when at high speeds, while the chassis has a safe understeer-led balance – as you would rightly expect.
 The suspension is certainly on the softer side, and even on the GT’s 18-inch wheels does ride very well, but comes with a compromise to outright body control.
-A Ford Focus or VW Golf finds a better balance between control and finesse.
+A Ford Focus or Volkswagen Golf finds a better balance between control and finesse.

 The final element of the Peugeot 308’s upmarket ambitions come clear when you look at the prices.
-The entry-level car starts at a reasonable £31,395, but dig into the hybrid models and you can specify your 308 GT up and over £40,000.
+The entry-level car starts at a reasonable £31,820, but dig into the hybrid and all-electric models and you can specify your 308 GT up and over £40,000.
 Yes, there’s a lot of content involved, but that’s a huge sum to spend on any medium-sized French family hatchback.

 Volkswagen’s Golf is priced at around the same points up and down the range, with the GTE equivalent to the top-spec hybrid GT Premium specification.
 The Golf is marginally less expensive, and comes with an extra 20bhp, but it isn’t as well equipped.
-Ford doesn’t offer a PHEV Focus, but its 2022 update does still make it a strong rival at the lower end of the Peugeot’s range.
+Ford doesn’t offer a PHEV Focus, but it is still a strong rival at the lower end of the Peugeot’s range.
 Plug-in Audi A3s are about the same price model-for-model as the VW, making them cheaper than the Peugeots, and significantly so when purchased on a PCP on account of the Audi’s stronger resale values.